delphic/Fury/docs/Fury Overview.md

 Open Source - we're doing this for fun.
 This means git hub.

-Using ES5 and unashamedly using JQuery & Underscore, if need be.

-Modular, Testable Code is a strong focus.
-(Check out [https://ci.testling.com/](https://ci.testling.com/))

-Using a dependency manager browserify, the resulting file(s) should be importable as dependencies themselves.

-Standards or GTFO - This means WebGL and Web Audio API (without fall backs).
+Using ES5 and standards focused - i.e using WebGL2 and Web Audio API without fall backs.

+A single vector implementation across rendering, physics and game logic - use glMatrix.

+Using a Common JS and browserify.

 Documentation, Documentation, Documentation
 * Would like a code documentation generation system
 * Going to write out thoughts / reasoning on each area of code, we should separate user documentation to musings

-A single vector implementation across rendering, physics and game logic - use glMatrix.

 Focus fast JavaScript, low GC (e.g. parameter objects only on init functions (or memoised), avoid creating objects or vectors in frame), whilst maintaining readability.

 ## Feature Overview